Boolean formula manipulation (pysat.formula

 This module is designed to facilitate fast and easy PySAT-development by

 providing a simple way to manipulate formulas in PySAT.
-Although only
+The toolkit

 Recall that a CNF formula is conventionally seen as a set of clauses, each